ceven/TennisScoring/README.md

-# Tennis Scoring System
+# Tennis TennisMatchScoring System

 This project aims at implementing a scoring system for a tennis match.

-## Scoring vocabulary and rules
+## TennisMatchScoring vocabulary and rules

 For the aim of this scoring system, we will use the rules and vocabulary described below.
 Note that while these may look similar to the real rules and vocabulary of tennis in many aspects, some differences and simplifications are made.
  - A match of tennis is played between 2 players in a single set.
 The set winner is the winner of the match.